-London is a city of institutions, from the Tower’s ravens to those guys who dress as Yoda and pretend to hover over Trafalgar Square (look carefully at his arm, it’s a metal stand).
+London is a city of institutions, from the Tower’s ravens to iconic establishments that have stood the test of time.
 But even in a world where traditions and institutions are two-a-penny, Claridge’s Christmas tree stands tall – an annual celebration of design and beauty.

 2022 – Sandra Choi for Jimmy Choo